-I am a business owner, marketing expert, writer and speaker who raised two sons, Richard, the oldest and Charles, the youngest.
+I am a business owner, marketing expert, writer and public speaker who raised two sons, Richard, the oldest and Charles, the youngest.
 For too many years I suffered in silence.
 I will never do that again.
 That’s why annemoss.com is unedited and emotionally naked.

 The site is focused on my grief journey and all the taboo subjects no one talks about: mental illness, addiction, suicide.